mrmacete/writeups/crackmes.de/berkeley/README.md

 Now there's a shiny bpf_dbg executable, but first it is necessary to convert the binary dump to the funny comma separated integer tuple format, i made the translate.py script to do exactly that:

 	$ python translate.py bpf.bin
 	48,40 0 0 12,21 0 45 2048,48 0 0 23,21 0 43 17,32 0 0 26,21 0 41 3232235521,40 0 0 20,177 0 0 14,72 0 0 16,21 0 37 34807,72 0 0 14,21 0 35 17352,72 0 0 18,21 0 33 40,64 0 0 22,4 0 0 354714897,20 0 0 1985472326,21 0 29 0,64 0 0 26,4 0 0 309683272,20 0 0 1940821376,21 0 25 0,64 0 0 30,4 0 0 1133008658,20 0 0 2011872071,21 0 21 0,64 0 0 34,4 0 0 2534499458,20 0 0 3494365877,21 0 17 0,64 0 0 38,4 0 0 1901431107,20 0 0 2726870697,21 0 13 0,64 0 0 42,4 0 0 558138963,20 0 0 1467869832,21 0 9 0,64 0 0 46,4 0 0 2300192,20 0 0 878072450,21 0 5 0,64 0 0 50,4 0 0 1899271558,20 0 0 2707868343,21 0 1 0,6 0 0 65535,6 0 0 0

 Let's disassemble it:

-	$bpf_dbg
+	$ bpf_dbg
 	> load bpf 48,40 0 0 12,21 0 45 2048,48 0 0 23,21 0 43 17,32 0 0 26,21 0 41 3232235521,40 0 0 20,177 0 0 14,72 0 0 16,21 0 37 34807,72 0 0 14,21 0 35 17352,72 0 0 18,21 0 33 40,64 0 0 22,4 0 0 354714897,20 0 0 1985472326,21 0 29 0,64 0 0 26,4 0 0 309683272,20 0 0 1940821376,21 0 25 0,64 0 0 30,4 0 0 1133008658,20 0 0 2011872071,21 0 21 0,64 0 0 34,4 0 0 2534499458,20 0 0 3494365877,21 0 17 0,64 0 0 38,4 0 0 1901431107,20 0 0 2726870697,21 0 13 0,64 0 0 42,4 0 0 558138963,20 0 0 1467869832,21 0 9 0,64 0 0 46,4 0 0 2300192,20 0 0 878072450,21 0 5 0,64 0 0 50,4 0 0 1899271558,20 0 0 2707868343,21 0 1 0,6 0 0 65535,6 0 0 0
 	> disassemble

 Before commenting the disassembly, a bit of context:

-	+ all addresses are offsets inside the raw packet
+	* all addresses are offsets inside the raw packet
-	+ ok but which packet? the root packet! here is assumed to be an ETHERNET frame (https://en.wikipedia.org/wiki/Ethernet_frame)
+	* ok but which packet? the root packet! here is assumed to be an [ETHERNET frame](https://en.wikipedia.org/wiki/Ethernet_frame)
-	+ the main functionality and structure of the language are described in the kernel doc above, while the example are poorly commented
+	* the main functionality and structure of the language are described in the kernel doc above, while the example are poorly commented
-	+ here is a resource with some commented examples, to let regular humans like me understand it (thanks ellzey!): https://gist.github.com/ellzey/1111503
+	* here is a resource with some commented examples, to let regular humans like me understand it (thanks ellzey!): [https://gist.github.com/ellzey/1111503](https://gist.github.com/ellzey/1111503)

 Ok, this is the commented disassembly of the packet filter code: